AnaMMedina21/kubernetes-pipeline-on-doks/readme.md

 **Note:** Setting up the Ingress *WILL* configure a DigitalOcean Load Balancer.
 This is a service that DigitalOcean charges for, so keep that in mind.

+A miminimum of two 8 GB Memory / 4 vCPUs droplets (=4 K8s Worker Nodes) is recommended if you answer yes to many of the questions to install packages.

 ## How do I use this script?

 Clone the repository onto your local machine.